bytebodger/blog/why-i-hate-eslint.md

-# Why I Hate ESLint (and how I learned to love it)
+# Why I Hate ESLint (and How I Learned to Love It)

 I'm old enough to remember coding in the "bad old days".
 I remember when a great portion of code was written in Notepad (not even Notepad++).
 I remember when every aspect of coding "style" was a *suggestion*, or a "best practice".
 As you can imagine, I've seen *a lot* of really ugly code.
 For example, you don't need to explain to too many coders why the following snippet is ugly as hell: